nkaretnikov/device-path/README.md

 A sample UEFI program that prints device paths of removable media.

+Note: EDK2 includes an emulator (see edk2/EmulatorPkg/README), but I couldn't make it work.
+On both Fedora and Ubuntu, it just segfaults when gdb starts (tested on UDK2017 and b941c34ef859971e29683ffb57c309e24e6a96be).
+So I'm using the following setup, which also works with gnu-efi.

 # Debugging with VMware Fusion

 Create a Linux debugger VM and build the project: `make DEBUG=1`.